 Chapel Organ, Circa 1890

 PIANO-CASED REED ORGANS

-The Melodeon was produced in the early to middle 19th Century, and was the forerunner to the late 19th Piano-Style Melodeon, Circa 1860 Century Parlor Organ.
+The Melodeon was produced in the early to middle 19th century, and was the forerunner to the late 19th century Parlor Organ.
 Melodeons were usually simple instruments with one set of reeds, and often looked like a miniature square grand piano.
 They had large iron pumping pedals to move the air across the reeds.
 Melodeons were built by the thousands prior to the Civil War, but they are very rare today.
 Because of their age and place in history, most melodeons are of museum caliber today and deserve the finest restoration and preservation possible.

 19TH CENTURY ENGLISH UPRIGHT PIANOS

 English Upright Piano, Circa 1900